dhis2/dhis2-docs/src/user/using-the-capture-app.md

 #### View mode

-When the form is in the edit mode the title of the page will appear as: `Enrollment: View Event`.
-You can see in the page all the informations related with the event.
+When the form is in the view mode the title of the page will appear as: `Enrollment: View Event`.
+You can see in the page all the information related to the event.
 Click the `Edit event` button to switch to the edit mode.

 ![](resources/images/capture_app/enrollment-event-view-edit-view.png)